MehrmannMatthew/AntiSpoil/README.md

 # AntiSpoil
 EECS 448 Project Repo for AntiSpoil Extension

-How to run the extension:
+## Overview
+<a name="installation"></a>

+### Installation
-* download the zip of this project code
+1. Download the zip of this project code

-* extract the zip
+2. Extract the zip

-* navigate to `chrome://extensions`
+3. Navigate to `chrome://extensions`

-* enable developer mode
+4. Enable developer mode

-* click load unpacked
+5. Click load unpacked

-* select the extracted root folder of this project
+6. Select the extracted root folder of this project